-Opportunities for increasing legal exports in the near future are likely to be limited to further expanding into the CSME market and some exports to the US.
-Tapping into the US market will require development of strategic alliances with American legal firms, perhaps by using contacts in the Bajan diaspora.
+Opportunities for increasing legal exports in the near future are likely to be limited to further expanding into the CSME market.

-The best opportunities for Bajan firms in the FA segment are to develop export capability by serving the regional market, use contacts in the diaspora to develop export opportunities and attempt to attract FDI from leading outsourcing providers interested in serving the US market from a nearshore location.
+The best opportunities for Dominican firms in the FA segment are to develop export capability by serving the regional market, use contacts in the diaspora to develop export opportunities and attempt to attract FDI from leading outsourcing providers interested in serving the US market from a nearshore location.
 Using the diaspora may provide opportunistic and strategic export possibilities.
-One-off work may come from contacts in the US markets and this could lead to more formal partnering arrangements in which the US firm acts as the marketing centre and the work is performed in Barbados.
+One-off work may come from contacts in the US markets and this could lead to more formal partnering arrangements in which the US firm acts as the marketing centre and the work is performed in Dominica.

 Large international management consulting firms are increasingly expanding their global reach and following their customers into new markets.
 These global firms tend to dominate the world market.
-Due to the size of the Bajan management consulting industry, the best opportunity for exports is within the region.
+Given the size of the Dominican management consulting industry, the best opportunity is locally and within the region.

-Given the overall potential across these three segments, a 5-year target of increasing BDS exports by an additional US\$5 million should be an achievable goal.
+Given the overall potential across these three segments, a 5-year target of increasing BDS exports by US\$1million should be an achievable goal.